MustoeLab/DanceMapper/README.md

 part of the hierarchical folding process.
 These are denoted as [out]-[i].1.ct, .2.ct, etc.
 The final solution will be named [out]-[i].f.ct

-Finally, arcPlots are generated using arcPlot and saved as [out]-[i].pdf.
+Finally, ArcPlots are generated using ArcPlot and saved as [out]-[i].pdf.
 PDFs show the MFE structure, the DMS reactivity profile, and PAIR data (if the --bp flag is used).

 Run foldClusters.py --help for additional options and usage information